DioxusLabs/dioxus/packages/core/README.md

 - Support a pluggable allocation strategy that makes VNode creation **very** fast
 - Support lazy DomTrees (ie DomTrees that are not actually created when the html! macro is used)
-- Support advanced diffing strategies (patience, Myers, etc)
+- Support advanced diffing strategies (patience, Meyers, etc)

 ## Design Quirks